stevapple/swift-tencent-scf-runtime/README.md

 ### Closures

-In addition to protocol-based cloud functions, the library provides support for Closure-based ones, as demonstrated in the overview section above.
-Closure-based cloud functions are based on the `SCFHandler` protocol which mean they are safer.
-For most use cases, Closure-based SCF is a great fit and users are encouraged to use them.
+In addition to protocol-based Lambda, the library provides support for Closure-based ones, as demonstrated in the overview section above.
+Closure-based Lambdas are based on the `LambdaHandler` protocol which mean they are safer.
+For most use cases, Closure-based Lambda is a great fit and users are encouraged to use them.

-The library includes implementations for `Codable` and `String` based SCF.
-Since Tencent SCF is primarily JSON based, this covers the most common use cases.
+The library includes implementations for `Codable` and String based Lambda.
+Since AWS Lambda is primarily JSON based, this covers the most common use cases.

 ```swift
 public typealias CodableClosure<In: Decodable, Out: Encodable> = (Lambda.Context, In, @escaping (Result<Out, Error>) -> Void) -> Void